DREAMassets-org/DREAMassets/sobun/README.md

-# Hardening the DREAM project
+# README for the DREAM project
-### Sobun style :)

-## Architecture
-We're using a queue to decouple sniffing BLE data from publishing to the cloud.

-* We're using `redis` to create the queue
-* `sniffer.py` pushes packets into the queue
-* `syncer.py` pops the packets from the queue, reduces them to payloads and sends payloads to the cloud.
+#### _Sobun style :)_

+The DREAM project is an IoT system to gather environmental data from assets such as items in a warehouse.
+Physically, the project consists of (1) Tags with sensors that broadcast BLE packets containing measurements, (2) Hubs that route the measurements and (3) Cloud storage and analysis.
+Hubs are Raspberry Pi machines with SORACOM cellular dongles.
+Cloud is Google PubSub, Cloud Function, and BigQuery.

+Both the Raspberry Pi and Google Cloud have:

+1. Provisioning
+2. Applications
+3. Deployment

 ## Data structure
 ### `bleAdvertisement` -> `packet` -> `payload`

 We're using [bluepy](https://ianharvey.github.io/bluepy-doc/index.html) to interface with Bluetooth in advertising mode.
-All BLE devices emit a BLE advertisent `bleAdvertisement` with lots of data.
-There's data we don't care about, such as `adtype`.
-First, `sniffer.py` puts **packets** of the data we care about in a queue.
-Then `syncer.py` reduces packets to **payloads** and publishes the payloads to the cloud.
+All BLE devices emit a **`BLE advertisent`** with lots of data, including the environmental measurements pertinent to DREAM as well as less important details, such as `adtype`.
+On the Hub, `sniffer.py` puts a **`packet`** of the data DREAM needs in a queue.
+Then `syncer.py` reduces the packet to a **`payload`** and publishes the payloads to the cloud.

 Here's the relevant data in the `bleAdvertisement`:

 * `addr` is a 6-byte (12-character) MAC **address** of the BLE device, which is the `tag_ID` in DREAM.
 * `rssi` is the 1-byte (2-character) Received Signal Strength Indicator, a relative metric that's unique to RasPi.
-* `mfr_data` is 16-byte (32-character) blog of hex data defined by the manufacturer.
+* `mfr_data` is 16-byte (32-character) blob of hex data defined by the manufacturer.
 For Tags in DREAM, `mfr_data` looks like `5900 010003000300 1d04 5900 0a00 4608` where:
   * `5900` is junk
-  * `010003000300` is Fujitsu's unique BLE identifier
+  * `010003000300` is the unique identifier for the Tags
-  * `1d04 5900 0a00 4608` are sensor **measurements** for temp, x-, y-, and z-acceleration, which are `measurements` in DREAM.
+  * `1d04 5900 0a00 4608` are sensor **`measurements`** for temp, x-, y-, and z-acceleration.

 `sniffer.py` creates a **packet** with `tag_ID `, `rssi`, and `mfr_data`. `sniffer.py` pushes packets into the queue.

-`syncer.py`creates a **payload** with `tag_ID`, `rssi` and `measurements`. `syncer.py` pops packets from the queue, removes the junk and Fujitsu identifier, and publishes payloads to the cloud.
+`syncer.py`creates a **payload** with `tag_ID`, `rssi` and `measurements`. `syncer.py` pops packets from the queue, removes the junk and identifier, and publishes payloads to the cloud.

+## Latest architecture
+We're using a queue to decouple sniffing BLE data from publishing to the cloud.

+* `sniffer.py` pushes packets into the queue
+* **Redis** holds the queue
+* In `syncer.py`, **Celery "workers"** pop packets from the queue, reduces them to payloads and sends payloads to the cloud.

-## Here's how bluepy works in the DREAM project:
+## Here's how `bluepy` works in the DREAM project:

 * A `scanner` object is used to [scan](https://ianharvey.github.io/bluepy-doc/scanner.html) for BLE devices which are broadcasting advertising data.  `Scanner` is designed around the use case of scanning for 10 seconds to find a device to connect with.
 For DREAM, we just want to scan continously, so we're using it slightly differently than its core use case.
-  * Before DREAM can scan, DREAM must define the delegate object using `withDelegate` where `scanner` will deliver the BLE advertisements.
+  * Before DREAM can scan, DREAM must define the delegate object where `scanner` will deliver the BLE advertisements.
-  * To start the scan DREAM needs to run `clear()`, `start()` and then within a `while true` run `process()`.   `process()` has a default 10-second timeout so that's why it's in the while loop.
+  * To start the scan, DREAM needs to run `clear()`, `start()` and then within a `while true` run `process()`.   `process()` has a default 10-second timeout so that's why it's in the infinite loop.
   * DREAM doesn't use `scan()` because of its default timeout.
-* Bluepy finds "BLE broadcasts" (what DREAM calls `bleAdvertisement`s) and stores their data in the `ScanEntry` object.
+* Bluepy finds "BLE broadcasts" and stores their data in the `ScanEntry` object.
 Bluetooth has defined [more than 20](https://www.bluetooth.com/specifications/assigned-numbers/generic-access-profile) types of data.
   * The method `getScanData()` returns for each tag a tripple with advertising type, description and value: `(adtype, desc, value)`.
 DREAM only uses the manufacturer-defined data with Advertising Data type `adtype == 255` (255 is 0xFF in hex) which correspends to the description `desc == "Manufacturer"`.
 There are many BLE devices broadcasting with manufacturer data, so DREAM filters for the regular expression (regex) that corresponds to the Tags: `010003000300`.
   * Additionally, DREAM needs the `Tag ID`, what bluepy calls the MAC address of the BLE device which DREAM gets from the `bleAdvertisement.addr` property.
-* The `DefaultDelegate` class has `DefaultDelegate()` to initialise instance of the delegate object.
+* The `DefaultDelegate` class has `DefaultDelegate()` to initialise the instance of the delegate object.
-  * The `scanner` object uses tje `handleDiscovery()` method to send data to the `delegate` when the `scanner` receives new advertising data. `handleDiscovery()` has the `scanEntry` argument containing device information and advertising data.
-Also in `handleDiscovery()` are the arguments `isNewDev` and `isNewData` which aren't pertinent to DREAM, so they're disregarded.
+  * The `scanner` object uses the `handleDiscovery()` method to send data to the `delegate` when the `scanner` discovers a new advertisement. `handleDiscovery()` has the `scanEntry` argument containing device information and advertising data.

-### Mike validated our understanding of the data with `test_sniffer.py`
+### We validated our understanding of the data with `test_sniffer.py`
 For a Tag with regex `010003000300`, there's a list of values, a MAC address, an AD type, a description, and a value containing the relevant data.
 The script prints "push to the celery queue" to show proper identification.

 ```